ankur-gupta/rain/README.md

     └── version.py
 ```

-The template is designed to work with both python2 and python3 but is only
+The package is designed to work with both python2 and python3 but is only
 tested on python3, as of now.
 Throughout this documentation, `python3`
 typically refers to the user-site python installations that are outside
 the virtual environments.
 Within a virtual environment, replace `python3` with